The Road to Reno (1931 film)

 The Road to Reno is a 1931 American pre-Code drama film directed by Richard Wallace and starring Lilyan Tashman, Charles "Buddy" Rogers, Peggy Shannon, and William "Stage" Boyd.

 Plot

-Twice divorced Jackie Millet tries one more time with number three.
+Twice-divorced Jackie Millett tries one more time with number three.
 Unfortunately, her wedding is suddenly halted when the woman's son kills the groom during the ceremony, and then shoots himself.